Change Password

 Overview

-Connected Component algorithm is used to count the number of connected components in the current GraphSet, it is an indicator to examine the connectivity of the graph.
+Connected Component algorithm identifies the connected components in a graph, which is the essential indicator to examine the connectivity and topology characteristics of the graph.

 Connected Component